-California Lawmakers To Vote On 100 Percent Clean Energy Mandate
+California Lawmakers Debate 100 Percent Clean Energy Mandate

 "I'd say flexibility is critical," says Lupe Jimenez, research and development manager at the Sacramento Municipal Utility District.
 "If we're looking for a low-carbon future, I don't think we want to narrow our options."

 SMUD has built a handful of energy storage demonstration projects.
-In mid-town Sacramento, more than 30 townhouses have both solar power and batteries.
+In midtown Sacramento, more than 30 townhouses have both solar power and batteries.

 "There's a ton of potential in storage technology," says Jimenez.
 "We understand the prices are going to continue to fall.
 We want to be nimble and prepared for when they do."

-Note: A previous version of this story misspelled Ken Caldeira's last name as Caldiera in some references.